Skip to main content

 The timer component has a special parameter called timeout, which is the duration in seconds that the timer should be active.
 At the end of the timeout period, it will be in the "timed out" state.

-The events field of a component associates component predicates with events.
+The events field of a component associates component state transitions and predicates with events.

 events:

-In this case, when the timer component is unconfigured, it triggers a lifecycle transition to configure itself.
-Similarly, the next event activates the timer when it is inactive:
+In this case, when the timer component is loaded, it triggers a lifecycle transition to configure itself.
+Similarly, the next event activates the timer when it is configured:

 Finally, the timer component has a special predicate is_timed_out, which is internally associated with the timeout parameter.